1-hiba/1-hiba/README.md

 - 👀 I’m interested in Artificial intelligence domain
 - 🌱 I’m currently learning Generative ai
 - 💞️ I’m looking to collaborate on gen ai projects
-- 📫 How to reach me to push my boundaries in this inredible field
+- 📫 How to reach me to push my boundaries in this incredible field

 <!---